The Virgo deliverables are as follows. Refer to the feature summary

 applications in a single region.
 Bundles can be provisioned at runtime using p2.

-Virgo Nano "Full" builds on Virgo Nano and embeds Gemini Web to provide Tomcat-based servlet
+Virgo Nano "Full" builds on Virgo Nano and embeds Gemini Web to provide Apache Tomcat-based servlet

 support.
 Bundles, including Web Application Bundles, can be provisioned at runtime using p2.